dsbrown1331/birl_homework/README.md

 jupyter notebook BayesianIRL.ipynb
 ```

+## Submission.

-Follow the instructions and prepare a pdf report with your answers to the questions and submit the pdf along with your code in a zip file.
+Follow the instructions in the jupyter notebook and prepare a pdf report with your answers to the questions and submit the pdf along with your code in a zip file.
+Submit via Canvas.